Passover DinnerPassover CelebrationHappy Jewish Passover

 Passover Jokes

 Jews across the globe celebrate the festival of Passover with much pomp and fanfare.
-Considered to be one of the most essential festivals, the Jews celebrate the emancipation of the Israelites who served under the ancient Egyptians as slaves.
+Considered to be one of the most important festival of the Jews, it is celebrated to commemorate the exodus of the Israelites who served under the ancient Egyptians as slaves.
 The weeklong festival commences on the 15th of the Nisan month as per the Hebrew calendar.
 This falls in March or April according to the Gregorian calendar.
 You can add a little humor to your Passover celebrations by narrating some jokes related to the festival.
 They are sure to lighten and refresh the mood of everyone present in the gathering.
-Browse through the lines below to find a few funny and witty Passover jokes.
+Come Passover and it brings with it a season of prayers, happiness, feasting and fun.
+And to celebrate the fun of this joyous season, you can use some good humor to entertain your guests.
+Browse through the lines below to find a few funny and witty Passover jokes to spread the spirit of Passover to everybody.

 Funny And Humorous Jokes For Pesach